How Long It Takes to Buy a House: Purchase Timeline

 Step 3: Secure the Mortgage (30 to 60 Days on Average)

-It’s smart to look at more than rates — one of the different types of mortgage loans might be a better fit than the others.
+It’s smart to look at more than just rates — a different type of mortgage loan might be a better fit than the others.

 You’ll need to choose a mortgage term as well.
 Thirty years is the most common.

-Once you apply, you will receive official loan estimates, allowing you to compare mortgage APRs (annual percentage rates) and more.
+Once you apply, you will receive official loan estimates, allowing you to compare mortgage annual percentage rates (APRs) and more.
 Choose a lender.
-Check at the top of Page 1 of the loan estimate to see whether your rate is locked, and until when.
+Check the top of the loan estimate’s first page to see whether your rate is locked and for how long.

 Step 4: Prepare for Closing